Allenice/web-gamepad/README.md

 # web-game-pad
-A game pad that use web technology
+A gamepad that run on the web